-Bullying (which includes cyberbullying) is defined as systematically and chronically inflicting physical hurt or psychological distress that has the potential to create an intimidating, hostile, or offensive educational environment or cause long term damage; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; is carried out repeatedly and is often characterized by an imbalance of power.
+Bullying is defined as systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees that is severe or pervasive enough to create an intimidating, hostile, or offensive environment; or unreasonably interfere with the individual's school performance or participation.
+Bullying includes instances of cyberbullying and is carried out repeated and characterized by an imbalance of power.